|Graduate Program Head||Mark Kiselica|

 |Teaching Reading Through the Content Areas|

-Students must enroll in EDUC 563 and EDUC 564 consecutively in the fall and spring during the same academic year.
+Students must enroll in EDUC 863 and EDUC 864 consecutively in the fall and spring during the same academic year.
 These courses serve as the culminating experience for the degree.
-In these courses, students complete a case study inquiry project designed to address the needs of a literacy-learner, engage in professional development and mentorship, and present their research findings to peers.
-In EDUC 563, students engage in observation and design of their case study inquiry project.
-In EDUC 564, under the supervision of faculty, students collect data, implement change, analyze results, and present their findings to colleagues.
-Students engage in ongoing professional development and mentorship in both courses.
+In these courses, students complete a case study inquiry project designed to address the needs of a literacy learner, engage in professional development and mentorship, and present their research findings to peers.
+In EDUC 863, students engage in observation and design of their case study project.
+In EDUC 864, under the supervision of faculty, students collect data, implement evidence-based instruction, analyze results, and present their findings to colleagues.
+Students engage in ongoing professional learning and mentorship in both courses.

 Credits earned at other institutions but not used to earn a degree and credits earned as a non-degree student prior to admission to the graduate program may be applied toward the requirements for a graduate degree, subject to restrictions outlined in GCAC-309 Transfer Credit.
 Forms for transfer of credit can be obtained from the graduate program office.